HabitatFramework/UserGuide/menus/menus.rst

 |options| Options
 -----------------

-Allows users to alter some aspects of the HLU Tool configuration specific to their own requirements.
+Allows users to alter many aspects of the HLU Tool configuration specific to their own requirements.

 .. seealso::